Requirements and considerations for using cross-region replication

 - There can be a delay up to five minutes for the interface to reflect a newly added snapshot on the source volume.

-- Cascading and fan in/out topologies are not supported.
+- Cascading and fan in/out topologies aren't supported.

-- Configuring volume replication for source volumes created from snapshot is not supported at this time.
+- Configuring volume replication for source volumes created from snapshot isn't supported at this time.

 - You cannot mount a dual-protocol volume until you authorize replication from the source volume and the initial transfer happens.